FedeDP/ncursesFM/README.md

 ## Known bugs
 * installing packages segfaults if package is for the wrong arch, and packagekit daemon segfaults too: https://github.com/hughsie/PackageKit/issues/87.
+* as libarchive has not support for pwd-protected archives, ncursesFM cannot extract them.

 ## Install instructions: